nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 #### 2.5.1 Considerations and risks

 The audit log records configuration changes, not data access.
-It will show that a service or an access right was added, but not which messages were subsequently exchanged under it; that is what the message log holds.
-Neither log answers the other's questions, and an investigation usually needs both.
+For example, it shows when a service or access right was added, but it does not show which messages were later exchanged using that service or access right.
+That information is stored in the message log.
+The two logs serve different purposes, and an investigation usually requires both.

-The audit log is not a record of personal data, but it is sensitive in its own right.
-The user names in it are technical accounts rather than the names of individuals, and the identifiers and URLs describe members, subsystems and administrative operations rather than people.
-What it does expose is the administrative surface of the deployment: which accounts exist, what they do, and which of their actions succeed and fail.
-That is useful to anyone preparing an attack, and its integrity is what its value as evidence rests on.
-Forwarding the log to a SIEM does not hand that responsibility to the SIEM's operator; it extends it to a second system that now holds the same record.
+The audit log is not a record of personal data, but it is still sensitive.
+The user names are technical account names rather than the names of individuals.
+The identifiers and URLs describe members, subsystems, and administrative operations rather than people.

-Correlating events across hosts depends on their clocks.
-The correlation identifier links records belonging to the same request on one server, but reconstructing a sequence that spans a Security Server, a Central Server and the SIEM relies on those systems agreeing about the time.
-Keep the hosts synchronised to a trusted time source and monitor for drift, or the order of events in an investigation cannot be trusted.
+However, the audit log reveals important information about the administrative surface of the deployment.
+It shows which accounts exist, what they do, and which actions succeed or fail.
+This information can be useful to an attacker.
+The integrity of the audit log is also essential because its value as evidence depends on it being trustworthy.

 <a id="ug-sec-ss-controls" class="anchor"></a>